atom-box/tatll/posts/book.md

 ---
-title:  The Short Stories Book Club
+title:  The Purple Penguins Book Club
 description:  Announcement for a new online book club forming
 date: 2025-01-20
 tags: